An Exploration of Baroque Art, Architecture & Sculpture

 Baroque painting The Swing by Jean Honore Fragonard

-In the eighteenth century, Antoine Watteau was the most influential character in French baroque art.
+In the eighteenth century, Antoine Watteau was the most influential character in French Baroque art.
 Born in Valenciennes, a city on the Flemish border, he came to Paris in about 1702.
-Watteau associated with the Flemish artists there with his early works, including generic pieces in the manner of the Netherlandish little masters.
-A crucial influence on his early art was Claude Gilloy, with whom he worked between 1704-1707.
-He basically merged the reality of daily life with a fantasy of the stage to create a subtle psychological range of Commedia in his works.
-Some famous works of the artist include Pilgrimage to Cythera in 1718, Mezzetin in 1718, Gersaint’s Signboard and Six figures.
+Watteau associated with the Flemish artists with his early works, including generic pieces in the manner of the Netherlandish little masters.
+A crucial influence on his early art was Claude Gilloy, with whom he worked between 1704-7.
+He merged the reality of daily life with a fantasy of the stage to create a subtle psychological range of Commedia in his works.
+Some famous works of the artist include Pilgrimage to Cythera in 1718, Mezzetin in 1718, Gersaint’s Signboard, and Six Figures.

-Few eminent paintings from other artists of this baroque period are Bathers by Jean Honore Fragon Ard, Chinese Fishing Scene by Francois Boucher, Ars and Venus Caught by Vulcan by Francois Boucher, Benediction by Jean Baptiste Simeon Chardin and Happy accidents of the swing by Jean Honore Fragonard.
+A few eminent paintings from other artists of this Baroque period are Bathers by Jean Honore Fragon Ard, Chinese Fishing Scene by Francois Boucher, Ars and Venus Caught by Vulcan by Francois Boucher, Benediction by Jean Baptiste Simeon Chardin, and Happy Accidents of the Swing by Jean Honore Fragonard.

 Mars and Venus Surprised by Vulcan by Francois Boucher